 In \cite{PRL} we derive expressions for the derivatives of the redshift-derivatives of the angular diameter distance, $d_A'$ and $d_A''$, valid for general spacetimes, requiring only that the relation between the redshift $z$ and the affine parameter $\lambda$ is invertible.
 With these at hand, we proceed to generalize existing well-known consistency relations so that they are re-expressed in terms of our generalized relations.
 For the Clarkson-Basset-Lu (CBL) test \cite{cbl} we find that the generalized expression is given by

 where $\mathcal{H}$ is the line-of-sight expansion rate

 Here, $\theta$ is the local expansion rate of the fluid while $a^\mu$ is its acceleration.
 The shear tensor is given by $\sigma_{\mu\nu}$ and $e^\mu$ is the spatial direction of emission.
+Similarly to $\theta$ and $\sigma_{\mu\nu}$, we can define an optical expansion rate, $\hat\theta$, and shear tensor, $\hat\sigma_{\mu\nu}$, that describe the deformation of a light beam in the two-dimensional screen space orthogonal to the light ray tangent vector $k^\mu$ and the 4-velocity field of fiducial observers (remember that the optical scalars are observer-independent \cite{sachs}).
+From $\hat\sigma_{\mu\nu}$ we then define the optical shear scalar as $\hat\sigma^2 = \hat\sigma_{\mu\nu}\hat\sigma^{\mu\nu}$.
+Lastly, we have denoted the Ricci tensor by $R_{\mu\nu}$.

 As discussed in \cite{asta}, $\mathcal{H}$ is the quantity that we effectively measure as the ``Hubble parameter'' in observations measuring the line-of-sight expansion.
 It is thus, for instance, explicitly the parameter obtained both from cosmic chronometers \cite{Heinesen:2024gdi} and the longitudinal BAO observations \cite{astabao1, astaboa2}.
 The Ricci tensor appears in the above as $R_{\mu\nu}$ contracted with the null-tangent vector $k^\mu$, while $\hat\sigma$ and $\hat\theta$ are the optical shear and expansion scalars.

 In \cite{PRL} we further identify the generalized version of the integral of the CBL test as

 where $\Omega_{k,0}$ is the FLRW curvature parameter.

 Lastly, we in \cite{PRL} identify the new useful relation